7 Foods You Should Avoid to Lower Your Sugar Intake

 5) Store-Bought Sauces and Dressings

-Many sauces and dressings contain added sugar to balance flavor.
-Items like ketchup, barbecue sauce, and salad dressings often include sugar as a key ingredient.
-Because these are used in small amounts, it is easy to overlook how much sugar they add over time.
+Many sauces and dressings contain added sugar to balance salty, sour, or spicy flavors.
+Ketchup, barbecue sauce, honey mustard, sweet chili sauce, teriyaki sauce, and bottled salad dressings are common examples.
+Because people use them in small amounts, it is easy to overlook how often they appear in meals.

 6) Flavored Coffee Drinks